WaliHassanKhan/scheduler/README.txt

 adding a new appointment to the database.
 Pressing the "NEW" button changes the "NEW" button to "ADD" and shows the hidden form.

-The hidden form should include a "CANCEL" button.
+The hidden form include a "CANCEL" button.
 If the "CANCEL" button is pressed, the form is hidden and the "ADD" button becomes "NEW" again.

 	==============================================